aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 import * as gamelift from '@aws-cdk-lib/aws-gamelift';
 import * as ec2 from '@aws-cdk-lib/aws-ec2';

-new gamelift.Fleet(this, 'Game server fleet', {
+new gamelift.BuildFleet(this, 'Game server fleet', {
   content: build,
   instanceType: ec2.InstanceType.of(ec2.InstanceClass.C5, ec2.InstanceSize.LARGE)
 });